Deseret CWMU

 • Camping/Campsite & Guide services

-• Camping on the property is allowed on most of the non-guided hunts.
-The bull elk and bull moose hunt are fully guided hunts and hunter will stay in the lodge on the property.
+• Camping on the property is allowed on the non-guided hunts.
+The bull elk, buck deer, and bull moose hunts are fully guided hunts, and the hunters can stay at the lodge on the property.

 • No open campfires.